 Task 2 sample answer and examiner's comments

 Read this student’s response to the Task 2 in the previous step.
 Then read the examiner’s comments on what this student has done well and how they could improve.
-As before, think about how the examiner’s comments relate to the assessment criteria we saw in Step 1.5.
+Think about how the examiner’s comments relate to the assessment criteria we saw in Step 1.6.

-On the whole this response answers the question well.
-The main ideas are relevant but some ideas could be further expanded with examples.
+On the whole, this response answers the question well.
+The main ideas are relevant, but some ideas could be further expanded and/or supported with examples.
 Sometimes the writer’s view is not clear.

 Overall band score: 7